The task of

 Digital Technologies also have the opportunity to visit QUT’s amazing “Cube”

 facility where they take part in STEM activities.
-In 2017 the students participated in the
+In combination

-with SJFC’s existing Digital Technologies curriculum which includes Game Development,
+with our existing Digital Technologies curriculum which includes Game Development,

 Robotics and Programming in Python, students will be well prepared to take